zeruhur/binarytrinity/brashly_raidery.md

 **1** - A third party is at your heels
 **2** - Your ex lead the other party
 **3** - You actually work for the villain

+# Lucky Shot
+Only once during the game each character who fails a significant action can use a lucky shot to turn the situation in his favor, but will have to narrate the reason and effect of this lucky reversal of fate.